-Over the last year we have had our carbon emissions target approved by the Science Based Targets initiative (SBTi) in line with a 1.5°C global warming scenario and are committed to achieving net zero.
-We have also achieved an A- score in our Climate Change CDP response placing us within 'Leadership' level.
+In 2024, we acheived CDP's highest rating, 'A', for climate reporting.
+In 2023, we had our carbon emissions targets approved by the Science Based Targets initiative (SBTi) in line with a 1.5° C global warming scenario and are committed to achieving net zero.

-We have continued to evolve our approach ensuring climate-related considerations are further embedded into our longer-term strategic decisions, whereby this statement is our first TCFD disclosure.
-This statement is consistent with the requirements of all 11 TCFD Recommendations and Recommended Disclosures, and we can confirm we have made climate-related financial disclosures for the year ending 31 December 2023 in relation to governance, strategy, risk management and metrics and targets.
+We have continued to evolve our approach ensuring climate-related considerations are further embedded into our longer-term strategic decisions, whereby this statement is our second TCFD disclosure.
+This statement is consistent with the requirements of all 11 TCFD Recommendations and Recommended Disclosures, and we can confirm we have made climate-related financial disclosures for the year ending 31 December 2024 in relation to governance, strategy, risk management and metrics and targets.